web-platform-tests/wpt/README.md

 <span id="windows-notes">Windows Notes</span>
 =============================================

+On Windows `wpt` commands mut bre prefixed with `python` or the path to the python binary (if `python` is not in your `%PATH%`).

-Running wptserve with SSL enabled on Windows typically requires installing an OpenSSL distribution.
+Running `wpt serve` or `wpt run` with SSL enabled on Windows typically requires installing an OpenSSL distribution.
 [Shining Light](https://slproweb.com/products/Win32OpenSSL.html)
 provide a convenient installer that is known to work, but requires a little extra setup, i.e.: